Category Archives: Serbian/Yugoslav Royals

 Alexander with his parents in 1880; Credit – Wikipedia

 Alexander’s parents had an unsuccessful marriage.
 His father had affairs and the couple had political differences.
 King Milan favored alliances with Austria-Hungary which the Russophile Queen Natalija could not tolerate.
-Young Alexander became a weapon that his parents used in their personal vendetta against each other.
+Young Alexander became a weapon his parents used in their personal vendetta against each other.

 Alexander with his father King Milan in 1888; Credit – Wikipedia

 In May 1887, King Milan I and Queen Natalija, after years of personal and political conflicts, decided to separate.
 Queen Natalija took Alexander with her to a voluntary exile in the Crimea.
 Two months later, they returned to Serbia only to leave again for the Austrian-Hungarian Empire in August 1887.
 King Milan wanted to reconcile with his wife so that his son and heir would return to Serbia.
 He traveled to Budapest for a meeting with Queen Natalija and thought he had made the proper arrangements.
 However, instead of returning with her son to Serbia, Queen Natalija traveled to Wiesbaden in the Duchy of Nassau, now Hesse, Germany.
-At the request of King Milan, local police had to intervene and took Alexander away from his mother and returned him to Serbia, under the control of his father.
+At the request of King Milan, local police intervened, took Alexander away from his mother, and returned him to Serbia, under the control of his father.
 In 1888, Alexander’s parents divorced but the couple reconciled in 1893, and the divorce was overturned.

 The Boy King, King Alexander I, 1889; Credit – Wikipedia

 On March 6, 1889, the seventh anniversary of the elevation of the Principality of Serbia to the Kingdom of Serbia, King Milan unexpectedly abdicated in favor of his twelve-year-old son who became King Alexander I of Serbia.
 Because Alexander was a minor, a regency council would be in place until his eighteenth birthday.
 On June 15, 1889, the young King Alexander I of Serbia was anointed by Metropolitan Mihailo Jovanović, a political enemy of Alexander’s father who had exiled him, at the 13th-century Žiča Monastery near Kraljevo, Serbia, the traditional coronation site of Serbian rulers.
 Both Milan and Natalija were forced into exile.
-Natalija lived mostly in Biarritz, France and Milan lived in Paris, France.
+Natalija lived mostly in Biarritz, France, and Milan lived in Paris, France.

 King Alexander and Draga Mašin; Credit – Wikipedia